jcamier/quill-pilot/README.md

 **AI Service Not Available**
 - Ensure Ollama is running: `ollama serve`
 - Check your OpenAI API key is valid
-- Verify Python backend is running on port 5001 (not 5000 due to macOS AirPlay)
+- Verify FastAPI backend is running on port 5001 (not 5000 due to macOS AirPlay)

 **Electron App Won't Start**
 - Run `npm install` to ensure all dependencies are installed